DON’T Make a Succulent Terrarium. Here’s Why.

 Sublime Succulents may collect a share of sales or other compensation from the links on this page.

 Terrariums create the worst possible environment for succulents to grow and thrive.
-If your goal is to have happy and healthy plants, you need to keep them in an appropriate container.
+If your goal is to have happy and healthy plants, you need to keep them in an appropriate container and avoid succulent terrarium.